g-apparence/g-apparence/README.md

 <a href="https://apparence.io"><img src="https://github.com/g-apparence/g-apparence/blob/main/res/header.png?raw=true" alt="Apparence.io logo"></a>

 # Hello, my name is Gautier 👋
-### Tech entrepreneur and full-stack Flutter expert
+## 👉 Tech entrepreneur and full-stack Flutter expert
 I'm a developper that believes in collaboration.
 <br>
 Development is not the beginning of a great product.
 I co-founded Apparence.io that brings all expert required to create awesome mobile applications.<br>
+- Flutter addict
-I 💙 Flutter and discovering new technologies.<br>
+- Love discovering new technologies
+- Curious

 > 🚀 Currently launching Pal.video...